shamwela/tip-calculator/README.md

 ### What I learned

-I had to use "tel" input instead of "number" because "number" doesn't fire onChange event if the input is wrong
+I had to use "text" input instead of "number" because "number" doesn't fire onChange event if the input is wrong

 ### Continued development